Kannagi/old_project_snes/README.md

 # old_project_snes
 Old project I did on SNES.
 I no longer intend to continue the asm code, some code is a little buggy, and I don't know why (I haven't touched this code for years).
-If some functions are useful to you, do not hesitate to use them
+If some functions are useful to you, do not hesitate to use them.

+The compilation for linux is: `bash compilation.sh main.asm`

 ## Screen